 When the insurer fails to follow the terms of the contract, the policyholder can pursue a lawsuit to hold the insurance company responsible for acting in bad faith.

-At Nicoletti Walker Accident Injury Lawyers, our knowledgeable lawyers offer client-focused representation and aggressive advocacy to insured individuals in Port Richey dealing with bad faith insurance.
+At Nicoletti Accident Injury Lawyers, our knowledgeable lawyers offer client-focused representation and aggressive advocacy to insured individuals in Port Richey dealing with bad faith insurance.
 Our Port Richey bad faith insurance lawyers have recovered compensation for countless victims of dishonest insurance companies.

 Port Richey is a suburban city in Pasco County, Florida, with a population of nearly 2,800 people.
 The vast majority of Port Richey residents have homeowners’ and auto insurance coverage.
 Anyone can become a victim of bad faith insurance when filing a homeowners’ insurance or car accident claim (or any other).